Train your own AI: Fine tune a large language model for sentence similarity

 Running the training

-The training took about 10 minutes on my laptop without a GPU.
+The training takes about 10 minutes on my laptop without a GPU.
+You should see a progress bar in your Jupyter or Colab notebook:

 trainer.train()